Engineering blog

 Introduction: What is a Barndominium?

-The term barndominium is a combination of the words “barn” and “condominium”.
+The term Barndominium combines the words “barn” and “condominium.”
 Barndominiums (or “barndos”) are one of the fastest-growing trends in the US residential sector.

-Barndominiums can be new constructions or converted barns, and are often made of metal.
-The combination of agrarian and modern designs creates an innovative and stylish living space.
+Barndominiums can be new constructions or converted barns and are often made of metal.
+Combining agrarian and modern designs creates an innovative and stylish living space.

 The design combines a living area, often built around or above a larger open space that is used as a workshop, shed, barn, or for a hobby that requires extra space.

-The popularity of barndominium plans has increased in recent years, largely due to its architectural appeal, relative affordability, and faster construction.
-Barndominium homes are especially popular as single-family homes, particularly in rural markets that are away from the coasts, such as Montana, Texas and Tennessee.
+The popularity of barndominium plans has increased in recent years, largely due to their architectural appeal, relative affordability, and faster construction.
+Barndominium homes are especially popular as single-family homes, particularly in rural markets away from the coasts, such as Montana, Texas, and Tennessee.

 When Was the Barndominium First Created?